The Seven Key Principles of Terrific Parenting

 Furthermore, this consistent daily structure, such as the “work, then play” structure that I advocate, also provides for a system that reinforces responsibility and discipline.
 When we look at successful students, and successful adults, we consistently see the application of this formula.
 Work is completed…and then play (downtime) is enjoyed.
 So the bottom-line here is: set up a consistent daily structure.

 Instead, you take advantage of the leverage of play.
-You simply allow kids to resist or fight doing their work.
+You simply allow kids to resist or fight to do their work.
 If they don’t do their work, no play.
 This leads to the next principle.

 Principle #5: Gain exquisite control over the environment